 There are several documented examples of brokerage firms selling these investments to elderly and unsophisticated investors without alerting them about these risks or using downright misleading promotional materials – click HERE to read about FINRA’s action against David Lerner and Associates related to its sale of the Apple Ten REIT.
 The illiquid nature of non-traded REITs makes them completely unsuitable for elderly and retired clients.
 Other private REITs that have suspended or cut dividends include Behringer Harvard REIT, Cole REITs, Hines REITs, Inland REITs, Wells REITs, and many more.

-For more on a specific non traded REIT, see our current investigations page here and our blog which is regularly updated.
+For more on a specific non traded REIT, see our blog which is regularly updated.

 Individuals who suffered losses from investments in non publicly traded real estate investment trusts can contact attorney Robert H. Rex or Nan Thompson at the law offices of Dickenson, Murphy Rex and Sloan PA.
 Mr. Rex is dedicated to pursuing claims on behalf of investors and practices exclusively in the field of securities arbitration.

 Visit our Securities Law BLOG for the most recent information on SEC and FINRA regulatory actions.